 - Pick any of your crunchy vegetables to use for the stir fry.
 Green beans, asparagus, broccoli, carrots, and peppers are great cooking options.

 - Pad Woon Sen is not a spicy dish!
 But you can easily change that if you are a spicy food lover.
-Add extra white pepper, Thai chili flakes, or chopped fresh Thai chilis with fish sauce mixed.
+Add white pepper, Thai chili flakes, or chopped fresh Thai chilis with fish sauce.

 - This recipe is a quick recipe to put together.
 It’s even faster than tofu or shrimp because they don’t take long to cook.